 “I’m not passionate about coffee.”
-These words flow out from a grin that Todd Carmichael always seems to have, both honest and a little devious; this grin reflects his child-like enthusiasm for everything, as well as his awareness that most of what he says will shock the hell out of you.
+These words flow out from a grin that Todd Carmichael always seems to have, both honest and a little devious; this grin reflects his child-like enthusiasm for everything, as well as his awareness that most of what he says will probably shock you.

 “Passion dies out.
 Coffee is who I am.
 I am dedicated to coffee.”
-And that dedication has paid off for the son of a farmer from Spokane, Washington.
-One thing I quickly learned from spending time with Todd at his Philadelphia roasting plant was that his ideas, no matter how wild or aspirational they may sound, will likely materialize before your eyes — just give it a few weeks, months, tops.
-His ideas bounce off the walls as much as he does; it’s hard to keep up.
-Once the idea is sparked, he is relentless in its’ execution.
-One of his many ideas that proved successful: his and partner (frenchman) JP Iberti’s successful roastery La Colombe Torrefaction, which they built with bare hands, setting up shop in downtown Philadelphia in ’93.
+One thing I quickly learned from spending time with Todd at his Philadelphia roasting plant was that his ideas, no matter how wild or aspirational they may sound, will likely materialize before your eyes — just give it a few weeks, maybe months.
+His ideas bounce off the walls as much as he does, it’s hard to keep up.
+Once the idea is sparked, he is relentless in the execution.
+One of his many ideas that proved successful: he and partner (and Frenchman) JP Iberti’s successful roastery La Colombe Torrefaction, which they built with bare hands in Philadelphia in 1993.

 That dedication also led him across Antarctica, the first American to trek from the coast to the South Pole, solo and unaided.
 He has visited nearly half the world’s countries, including Ethiopia, where he adopted his three daughters.
-He most recently traveled to Haiti, where he rented a truck and trudged up the mountains, following the terrain alone to a coffee plantation he didn’t know was there, but intuitively knew he’d find — the Blue Forest plantation.
+He most recently traveled to Haiti, where he rented a truck and trudged up mountains, following the terrain to seek out a coffee plantation he didn’t know was there, but intuitively knew he’d find — the Blue Forest plantation.
 Since then he’s been the first American to export large amounts of Haitian coffee to the US in nearly thirty years.
-I met with a Haitian farmer from Blue Forest in New York names Robinson, his first time ever outside of Haiti.
-Never in his wildest imagination would he have thought he’d wind up in New York City, meeting many of the greatest chefs of our time, all who served his coffee in their restaurants, the coffee he and others labored over for years.
+I met with a Haitian farmer from Blue Forest in New York named Robinson.
+Never in his wildest imagination would he have thought he’d wind up in New York City, meeting many of the greatest chefs of our time, all who served his coffee in their restaurants — the coffee he and others labored over for years.
 This is just a day in the life with Todd.

-Founded on a certain ethic (both Todd and JP come from farming families) their focus was, and always has been, the farmers.
-“Early on we decided that whatever became of coffee, whatever pressures were on us, we would first and foremost do right by the farmers,” Todd told me, “to us that meant – and means – sticking with our source farms through thick and thin, lukewarm cuppings and the like, frost, rot, disease or bumper crop…we were in it with them.”
-La Colombe has a certain trademark roast.
+Founded on a certain ethos (both Todd and JP come from farming families) their focus was, and always has been, farmers.
+“Early on we decided that whatever became of coffee, whatever pressures were on us, we would first and foremost do right by the farmers,” Todd explained.
+“To us that meant – and means – sticking with our source farms through thick and thin, lukewarm cuppings and the like, frost, rot, disease or bumper crop.
+We were in it with them.”
+La Colombe has a certain trademark taste.
 “I tend towards smoky flavors in food, and I like the same to come out in my coffee,” Carmichael told me.
-He and JP roast dark, enough to make it smoky while maintaining the complex flavors of the bean.
+He and JP roast dark, enough to make it smoky while maintaining the complex flavors.

 Todd immediately ushered me in, and began the tour — he moves fast, and conversation never ceased.
 He was kind, funny, animated, and honest; his passion and enthusiasm is evident, if not a bit overwhelming.
-He could talk at length about his expeditions and adventures, about coffee, music, and Africa.
-He ca simultaneously provide the perfect sound-byte while remaining, what I found, authentic.
+He could talk at length about his expeditions and adventures, about coffee, music, and Ethiopia.
+He can simultaneously provide the perfect sound-byte while remaining authentic.

-Carmichael and Iberti recently set up a bottling plant at their Philly roastery to turn out Pure Black, a cold-brewed coffee.
-Steeped for 16 hours, then pressed and filtered twice, it’s a rich and strong brew, in a beautifully designed bottle.
-Also new is their southern blend, the “Lousiane.”
-It’s smoky, of course, an attempt to create a blend that embodies the rich coffee history of the south: a bit of ‘Nawlins for one’s morning cup.
+Carmichael and Iberti recently set up a bottling plant at their Philly roastery to create Pure Black, a cold-brewed coffee.
+Steeped for 16 hours, then pressed and filtered twice, it’s a rich and strong cold brew drink in a beautifully designed bottle.

 Below, some photos of Todd and JP, as well as a few from my trip to Philly to tour the roastery.